The master bathroom water closet has to be one of the least exciting places to organize and decorate.

-Like many, ours is tiny at 3 feet wide x almost 5 feet deep for a grand total of less than 15 square feet.
+Like many, ours is small at 3 feet wide x almost 5 feet deep for a grand total of less than 15 square feet.

 What is a water closet?
 The separate “room” for the toilet as part of a home bathroom.

-Seriously, ours was just a toilet with ZERO decor or storage…not even a rug!
+Seriously, ours had ZERO decor or storage above the toilet…not even a rug!

-That process led to the realization that we needed shelves in the water closet for toilet paper and feminine products.
-After all, shouldn’t things live where they are used?
+That process led to the realization that I needed the perfect above toilet storage idea in the water closet for our bathroom supplies, like toilet paper and feminine products.

 When I was in New York last fall, a lady was selling art outside Central Park.
 When she offered prints, complete with mats, for $1 each, I couldn’t turn her down.
 I wasn’t 100% sure where I was going to put them, but I’m so glad I bought them now because they’re perfect for this little space.